 |Final result||To be notified|

-UPSC Combined Geo Scientist Notification has been released on the official website of UPSC @ upsc.gov.in.
+UPSC Combined Geo Scientist Notification will be released on the official website of UPSC @ upsc.gov.in.
 Candidates interested to apply for Geo Scientist combined exam should go through the official notification to confirm eligibility criteria, to know the number of vacancies, reservation policy, and other important details.
 Candidates can download the official notification by clicking the link provided below.

 Number Of Vacancies